koreoxy/custom-fedora-os/README.md

 ### Installing Cuctome GNOME Shell Theme
 - open and extract file Orchis-Shell-MOD
+- and copy file to folder ./Home/.themes

+### Installing Fonts and Wallpaper
+- open and extract file fonts.zip
-- and copy file to folder /Home/.themes
+- and copy file to folder ./home/.local/share